djwester/api-testing-challenges/README.md

 ## Install
-After cloning the repo locally you can install it by calling
+After cloning the repo locally you can install it by opening a command prompt in the location to which you have cloned it and then calling the command below.
+Note that this requires you to have the npm package manger installed.
+If you don't have it, you can easily install it from [here](https://www.npmjs.com/get-npm)

 ```bash
 $ npm install
 ```

 ### Setup
-Once you have it installed you can start the server by calling
+Once you have it installed you can start the server for the challenge you are interested in by calling

 ```bash
 $ node <server-name>